India-Pakistan conflict hits shared love of film, music

 “Indians now recognise that the digital space serves as a bridge between Pakistanis and Indians, and they seem intent on severing that connection,” Pir told AFP.

-PAF emerges as unfettered star of social media as netizens excoriate India’s narrative

-The collapse in bilateral relations was caused by a deadly April attack on tourists in India-administered Kashmir, which New Delhi blamed on Islamabad.
+The collapse in bilateral relations was caused by a deadly April attack on tourists in India-Occupied Jammu and Kashmir (IIOJK), which New Delhi blamed on Islamabad.

 Pakistan denied the allegation and, after tit-for-tat diplomatic retaliation, their militaries fought for four days before a ceasefire was reached.